nikete/nikete.github.io/about.md

 Broadly, I am motivated to work towards [the improvement of the understanding](http://bactra.org/Spinoza/TIE/).
 By desining, building and understanding the computational engines that mediate collective cognition.
 Methodologically my tools come mostly from economics and machine learning.
 I enjoy theory driven work and oportunistic experimentation.
 I run a small consultancy, Amurado Research OU, focused on commercial applications of machine learning and economics.
 I am also a research affiliate of the Laboratory for Computational Physiology at MIT, where I try to design better algorithms and mechanisms for finding which treatments to use in the Intensive Care Unit.

-My current applied focus is on medicine.
-How can we design better ways of evaluating proposed policies given the existing observational data?
-I believe that the current way Reinforcement Learning algorithms in medicine are evaluated does not lead to a collective acumulation of knowledge about what effective policies are.
-I am trying to find better ways.
+My current applied focus is on medicine, and in particular improving cognition around the ongoing covid-19 pandemic.
+On a longer term, I care about: How can we design better ways of evaluating proposed policies given the existing observational data?
 While the ICU is my current "model institution", but I have also studied various markets (betting, cryptocurrencies, internet advertising) and non-market institutions (various comunes and collectives).
-I would love to do some experiments about collecticve cognition  around [nutrition](https://meaningness.com/nutrition).

 Google scholar has a [good first approximation to my academic output.](https://scholar.google.it/citations?hl=en&user=_2Z3DcoAAAAJ&view_op=list_works&sortby=pubdate)